Greptar: Plot

-Arun Roy, a police sub-inspector stopped the car of Indrajit a political leader and brother to the Superintendent of Police, Balaram Babu.
+Arun Roy, an honest police sub-inspector, stopped the car of Indrajit, a political leader and brother to the Superintendent of Police, Balaram Babu.
 Arun was suspended from his job due to the incident.
 Indrajit, Balaram Babu, and their younger brother, Arjun, maintain informal control over the area.
-Arun Roy's father, Bhabani Roy, was a police constable who also was suspended from his job for exposing Balaram.
+Arun Roy's father, Bhabani Roy, was a police constable who was also suspended from his job for exposing Balaram.
 Arun Roy fell in love with a college student named Trisha, whose father was a journalist.
-To take revenge for his father's insult, Arun made a plan with his friend Hitler to stage Balaram as madman.
+To take revenge for his father's insult, Arun made a plan with his friend Hitler to stage Balaram as a madman.
 They were successful, and Balaram was suspended.
-A new Superintendent of Police, Sukhomoy Sen, took charge and supported Arun.
-Indrajit, Arjun, and Balaram tried several times to stop Arun in preventing their different illegal business and failed due to support from the state ministry.
-Arun later arrested the three of them for different crimes.
+A new Superintendent of Police, Sukhamoy Sen, took charge and supported Arun.
+Indrajit, Arjun, and Balaram tried several times to stop Arun from preventing their different illegal business and failed due to support from the state ministry.
+Arun later arrested the two of them for different crimes and finally eliminated Balaram after he kidnapped his sister and niece.